Maihj/LOP/README.md

-This is a micro operating system I am writing for fun ^_^
+This is a tiny operating system I am writing for fun ^_^

+For the part "first commit", I copied from the book Orange'S.